lkemen/ui-exercise/README.md

 node --version
 ```

-... and the same command for npm, Ruby, Git, Bower & Grunt.
+... and the same command for npm, Git, Ruby, Compass, Bower & Grunt.

 If you have them all, perfect!
 You can jump to the **[Build & Run the project](#build--run-the-project)** section.
 If not, let's install everything!

-#### Install Node + npm, Git and Ruby
+#### Install Node + npm, Git, Ruby and Compass
 An easy way to install eveything if you are on OSX is to install [Homebrew](http://brew.sh/) first.

 [Follow the instruction](https://changelog.com/install-node-js-with-homebrew-on-os-x/) to install Node + npm.